Learn how CFCA members as a proactive group, educate, support and share information on telecom fraud and instil collaboration and knowledge sharing.

 Educational events sponsored by CFCA are conducted around the world and taught by members of the Association and other experts in the field.
-These programs center on the need to know how communications systems are being penetrated by the fraudsters, how to combat the fraud and how to protect companies assets.
+These programs center on the need to know how communications systems are being penetrated by fraudsters, how to combat the fraud, and how to protect companies’ assets.

-The focus of CFCA’s educational programs provide invaluable training and information that will increase competencies needed to combat the new fraud and revenue protection challenges that continue to emerge worldwide.
-In the triple play environment in which companies offer bundled voice, data and video, fraud vulnerabilities must remain under control to ensure profits.
+The focus of CFCA’s educational programs provides invaluable training and information that will increase competencies needed to combat the new fraud and revenue protection challenges that continue to emerge worldwide.
+In the triple play environment in which companies offer bundled voice, data, and video, fraud vulnerabilities must remain under control to ensure profits.

 CFCA produces a quarterly publication, The Communicator, which focuses exclusively on the issue of communications fraud.
-The 24x7 Information Sharing Forum serves as a vital link and networking vehicle for Association members.
+There are a number of archive Communicator newsletters going back twenty years in our Document Library.
+The 24×7 Information Sharing Forum serves as a vital link and networking vehicle for Association members.

-CFCA’s membership consists of approximately 200 different carriers, private network owners, end-users, law enforcement officers and others from around the world.
-CFCA staff is available to assist those desiring more information concerning CFCA membership and the Association’s efforts to combat communications fraud.
+CFCA’s membership consists of approximately 200 different carriers, private network owners, end-users, law enforcement officers, and others from around the world.
+CFCA staff are available to assist those desiring more information concerning CFC